rowalter/rowalter.github.io/_posts/2020-3-24-Running BOINC on GCP.md

 you can install the necessary packages for BOINC.
 The installation takes about 5 minutes and maybe you need to update the OS with apt-get upgrade.

 When the installation is finished, a project can be attached via the command line.
 To do this, the appropriate key must first be read from the BOINC account.
 This is done with the command:

 ```
 boinccmd --loockup_account %project_URL% %User_eMail% %passwd%
 ```
 so i used

 ```
 boinccmd --loockup_account http://boinc.bakerlab.org %User_eMail% %passwd%
 ```
 because the [Rosetta Projekt](http://boinc.bakerlab.org) is working on the COVID-19 problem.

-With the account key which yoh get from the command you can add this "worker in the cloud" to your account.
+With the account key which you get from the command you can add this "worker in the cloud" to your account.
 ```
 boinccmd --project_attach http://boinc.bakerlab.org %account_key%
 ```